dfmorrison/pyactup/doc/index.rst

 Besides retrieving an existing chunk, it is possible to retrieve an attribute value not present in any instance, a weighted average, or blend, of the corresponding attribute values present in a set of existing chunks meeting some criteria.
-Currently only real valued attributes can be blended.
+Typically only real valued attributes are blended.

 A parameter, the ``temperature``, or :math:`\tau`, is used in constructing the blended value.
 In PyACTUp the value of this parameter is by default the ``noise`` parameter used for activation noise,